 Download A/72 Part 1:2015 Corrigendum No. 1, approved 25 April 2023.

 A/72 Part 2 describes the transport of ITU-T Rec.
 H.264 | ISO/IEC 14496-10 (“AVC”) as constrained by ATSC A/72 Part 1 for the ATSC Digital Television System.

 This document has been withdrawn.
 A copy can be requested by using the Submit Feedback/Comments link below.

 A/72 Part 3 describes the video coding constraints on Annex H of ITU-T Rec.
 H.264 | ISO/IEC 14496-10 (“MVC”) video compression and the transport of the MVC video streams for 3D-TV broadcast in the ATSC Digital Television System.

-Download A/72 Part 3:2014, “Video and Transport Subsystem Characteristics of MVC for 3D-TV Broadcast in the ATSC Digital Television System”, approved 1 July 2014.
+Download Current Version” A/72 Part 3:2023-08, “Video and Transport Subsystem Characteristics of MVC for 3D-TV Broadcast in the ATSC Digital Television System”, 14 August 2023.

 This standard defines a method for communicating metadata related to PSIP (Program and System Information Protocol), including duplicate data that needs to be entered in other locations in the transport stream.
 Communication is based on a protocol utilizing XML message documents generated in accordance with a Programming Metadata Communication Protocol (PMCP) XML Schema defined herein.